wp-plugins/woocommerce-multilingual/readme.txt

 = 2.3 =
 * Refactor translation and currency conversion of products & variations in cart
+* A problem we had with shipping selection was resolved in WooCommerce itself
+* Fixed problem with the order of attributes values and variations

 = 2.2 =
 * Price in mini-cart refreshed when changing language